ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-stocktrmod.md

 ## Deploy Transformation Advisor and Microclimate

-After Todd has ICP running, he installs Transformation Advisor, along with Microclimate.
+After Todd has {{site.data.keyword.icpfull_notm}} running, he installs Transformation Advisor, along with Microclimate.
 Todd opens the [catalog](https://www.ibm.com/cloud/private/developer) and views all the available content.

 Todd searches for Transformation Advisor and Microclimate and installs them using the provided readme file instructions when he clicks the helm chart.